 On the top of Mount Pilatus, you can spot black ravens, which are an attraction itself.
 Contact with these big birds “eye to eye” made a big impression on me.

-On the top of the mountain there is a large cable car station, 2 hotels (Pilatus Kulm and Bellevue), two restaurants and a souvenir shop.
+On top of the mountain, there is a large cable car station, 2 hotels (Pilatus Kulm and Bellevue), two restaurants and a souvenir shop.
 In mid-November, a Christmas market is organized here.

 Lake of the Four Forested Settlements (Lake Lucerne)

 A journey through the lake is also a very interesting adventure.
 Lake Lucerne (literally called: Lake of the Four Forested Settlements) is located in the central part of Switzerland and covers an area of 114 km 2.
-It is the fourth largest lake in Switzerland.
-It borders with four cantons: Uri, Schwyz, Unterwalden and Lucerne.
+It is the fourth-largest lake in Switzerland.
+The lake borders with four cantons: Uri, Schwyz, Unterwalden and Lucerne.
 It has a strongly developed coastline with numerous creeks.
-There are steep mountains around the lake, some of them rise at the height of even 1500 meters above the level of the lake’s surface.
+There are steep mountains around the lake, and some of them rise at the height of even 1500 meters above the level of the lake’s surface.

-As it is written in tourist’s guidebooks – “in Lucerne you can find almost the whole of Switzerland: monuments, a picturesque lake with crystal clear water and mountains rising almost right on the border of the city”.
+As it is written in tourist guidebooks – “in Lucerne, you can find almost the whole of Switzerland: monuments, a picturesque lake with crystal clear water and mountains rising almost right on the border of the city”.

-As a summary of the whole trip, I can only say that it has exceeded our boldest expectations.
+As a summary of the whole trip, I can only say that it exceeded our boldest expectations.
 It was organized in a fully professional manner, with a perfectly filled time.
-A trip full of attractions and visual impressions.
+The trip was full of attractions and visual impressions.
 Beautiful views, close contact with nature, a guide with enormous knowledge and interesting stories – they will remain in my memory for a long time.
-I honestly recommend both: this specific tour to the Mt.
-Pilatus, and its organizer.
+I honestly recommend both: this specific tour to Mt.
+Pilatus and its organizer.

 Rhine Falls – waterfall on the Rhine river

 A trip to the waterfall took place on the day of our departure from Zurich.
-We got into the bus with a suitcase, because the organizer offered a stop at the airport on the way back from the trip.
-We liked this variant very much and it allowed to save on the return ticket for the train from the city center to the airport (almost 18 CHF / USD).
+We got on the bus with a suitcase, because the organizer offered a stop at the airport on the way back from the trip.
+We liked this variant very much and it allowed us to save on the return ticket for the train from the city centre to the airport (prices start from 8,8 Euro).

 A trip to the waterfall also ensures an unforgettable experience.
 Rheinfall is the largest waterfall in Europe in terms of water flow.
 It is located at the turn of the Rhine in Neuhausen am Rheinfall, in the canton of Schaffhausen in Switzerland.
-The waterfall is quite low, 23 meters high, but its strength and the amount of water flowing through it, arouse an amazing respect.
-The average water flow through the waterfall is 425 thousand of liters per second.
-On the day we visited the waterfall, the water flow was 0.5 million liters of water per second.
+The waterfall is quite low, 23 meters high, but its strength and the amount of water flowing through it, arouse amazing respect.
+The average water flow through the waterfall is 425 thousand litres per second.
+On the day we visited the waterfall, the water flow was 0.5 million litres of water per second.

 Rhine Falls -experience

-Our trip departed from Zurich at 9.00 a.m. in the morning.
+Our trip departed from Zurich at 9.00 a.m.
 The bus took us to the northern part of Switzerland, famous for its viticulture, small villages and picturesque landscapes.

-On the way to the waterfall, we passed the defense fortress – Munot Fortress, dating from the sixteenth century.
+On the way to the waterfall, we passed the defence fortress – Munot Fortress, dating from the sixteenth century.
 The fortress is surrounded today by vineyards and is a symbol of the city of Schaffhausen.
-The building is a tourist attraction of the region and during the whole year many tourist attractions take place here.
+The building is a tourist attraction in the region and during the whole year, many tourist attractions take place here.

 Along the way, we also passed the charming town of Marthalem, known for its intact cityscape and very attractive red and white houses, made of half-timbered bricks.